borgomul/exp-borgomul-client/README.md

 npm run <SCRIPT>
 ```

-In this way you don't need to write your every query and mutation definition.
+In this way you don't need to write your every query and mutation definition as well as other typescript definition.

 <Details>
 <summary>Example</summary>